YungTitos/Ants-vs-Doodlebugs/README.md

 that is empty.
 If no empty cell is available, reproduction does not occur.
 Once an offspring is created, the ant cannot reproduce again until it survives for three consecutive time steps again.

-Beetles behave according to the following model:
+🪲Beetles behave according to the following model:

 •Move: At each time step, a beetle moves to an adjacent cell that contains an ant and consumes the ant.
 If there are no ants in neighboring cells, the beetle moves according to the same rules as ants.
 Note that a beetle cannot eat other beetles.